JPDaly/Instant_Insta/README.md

 # Instant_Insta

+This project has been put on hold while I work on another that will help me improve/finish this one.

 Instant_Insta will automatically update your Instagram account based on a hashtag.

 Instant_insta achieves this by downloading images off instagram based on a hashtag of your choice.
 It then attempts to remove unrelated images using a KMeans algorithm.